-How I Cured My Asthma Naturally & Why I'll Never Use An Inhaler Again
+How I Treated My Asthma Naturally & Why I'll Never Use An Inhaler Again

 No one really knows what causes asthma, but it’s important to know some of the triggers and what to avoid.
 In my case, the cause is still unknown as I didn’t get asthma until I hit my 40s.